-The ruins of Victoria Settlement are one of two failed British settlements on the Cobourg Peninsula in the Garig Gunak Barlu National Park.
+Explore the eerie ruins of Victoria Settlement, one of two failed British settlements on the Cobourg Peninsula in the Garig Gunak Barlu National Park.

-A group of British soldiers, some with families, arrived in 1838 and spent 11 years establishing the settlement.
-The settlers built a Governor's residence, one of the first elevated houses ever built, a hospital, church, military and married quarters with distinctive round Cornish chimneys.
+A group of British soldiers arrived with their families in 1838 and spent 11 years establishing the settlement at Port Essington.
+They built a Governor's residence, which was one of the first elevated houses ever built, a hospital, church, military and married quarters with distinctive round Cornish chimneys.
 Isolation and disease eventually drove the inhabitants out, and the ruins are all that remain.